sara-19992/Mastering-JavaScript-in-20-Days/Day17.md

 **variable hoisting**
 1. variable hoisting can use them before declare
-2. var, const are hoisted and assigned to undefined.
+2. var are hoisted and assigned to undefined.
-7. let is hoist and not initialize, can't touch it like var and const.
+3. let is hoist and not initialize, can't touch it like var and const.
+4. const is not hoisted.